1930s in film: Events

 The 1930s was a decade of political turmoil and economic problems; the Great Depression affected the entire world, and Europe was dealing with both the fallout of World War I and the economic hardships of the time, both of which resulted in the rise of fascist political movements.
 The uncertainty resulted in the widespread popularity of fantastical escapist fiction.
 Swashbuckling adventures and the safe scares of the Universal Classic Monsters were highly successful.

 Many full-length films were produced in the 1930s.
 Sound films ("talkies") were a global phenomenon by the early 1930s.
 Advances in color film included Technicolor and Kodachrome.

-The year 1930 is the start of "the golden age of Hollywood", which through at least the 1940s.
+The year 1930 is the start of "the golden age of Hollywood", which lasted through at least the 1940s.
 The studio system was at its height in the 1930s, studios having great control over a film's creative decision.
 This included the creation of the Hays Code, which was the first large scale attempt at organized censorship of Hollywood films.

 This was also a decade in which many memorable stars made their careers and saw their earliest starring roles.